tylim88/Firelord/README.md

 | arrayUnion      | { 'please import `arrayUnion` or `arrayRemove` from `firelord` and call it': T }            | where T is the type of the member |
 | arrayRemove     | { 'please import `arrayUnion` or `arrayRemove` from `firelord` and call it': T }            | where T is the type of the member |

-the masked type purposely looks weird, so nobody accidentally uses it for something else(as it could be dangerous, because the underneath value is firestore field value, not what typescript think it is)
+the mask types purposely looks weird, so nobody accidentally uses it for something else(as it could be dangerous, because the underneath value is firestore field value, not what typescript really think it is).

 this is how you use it